mbaersch/piwik-pro-broken-event-checker/README.md

 - `PP_CLIENT_ID`: your API client ID from your Piwik PRO account (help article about [how to find API credentials](https://help.piwik.pro/support/questions/generate-api-credentials/))
 - `PP_CLIENT_SECRET`: your API client secret from your Piwik PRO account

+Note: This example uses simple environment variables for the API credentials.
+You might want to change this and use [secrets](https://cloud.google.com/functions/docs/configuring/secrets) instead.

 ### Code
 In the *Code* section, pick the most current *Python* option.
 Replace the default contents for `main.py` and `requirements.txt` with the code from this repository.